 Professor Santoro’s first book Profits and Principles: Global Capitalism and Human Rights in China (Cornell, 2000) was widely praised in, among other places, in The New York Times Book Review and Foreign Affairs.

 His next book, China 2020: How Western Business Can–and Should–Influence Social and Political Change was published by Cornell University Press in 2009.
-Santoro is also co-editor (with Tom Gorrie, Corporate Vice President Government Affairs and Policy for Johnson & Johnson) of Ethics and the Pharmaceutical Industry (Cambridge University Press, 2005), and is a member of the Editorial Board of Business Ethics Quarterly and the Journal of Human Rights.
+Santoro is also co-editor (with Tom Gorrie, Corporate Vice President Government Affairs and Policy for Johnson & Johnson) of Ethics and the Pharmaceutical Industry (Cambridge University Press, 2005).

-His book with Ronald J. Strauss, Wall Street Values: Business Ethics and the Global Financial Crisis is scheduled to be published by Cambridge University Press in 2012.
+His latest book, written with Ronald J. Strauss, is Wall Street Values: Business Ethics and the Global Financial Crisis (Cambridge University Press, 2013).

 Prof. Santoro has served as a consultant to the Global Business Coalition on HIV/AIDS, Malaria, and Tuberculosis, helping in that capacity to design an industry-wide corporate integrity program for companies supplying long lasting anti-malaria bednets.
 He also worked with Arusha-based A to Z Corporation to design, adopt and implement one of the first business ethics code of conduct in Tanzania.
 His expert testimony in the Vioxx litigation became the basis for court-ordered corporate governance reforms adopted by Merck.

-He has been a visiting Professor at the University of Zurich and an Adjunct Lecturer and a Teaching Fellow at Harvard’s John F. Kennedy School of Government where he taught ethics and economics courses.
+He has been a visiting Professor at the Shanghai Advanced Institute of Finance and the University of Zurich, as well as an Adjunct Lecturer and a Teaching Fellow at Harvard’s John F. Kennedy School of Government where he taught ethics and economics courses.
 As a Research Associate at Harvard Business School, he wrote or co-authored nearly thirty case studies and teaching notes on ethical and legal topics, including a leading case on the introduction of intellectual property into the WTO.
 He was an invited speaker at the American Bar Association Conference on Professionalism in the 21st Century.
 He was the recipient of research grant from the Aspen Institute’s Initiative for Social Innovation through Business and he has also served as a GE Teaching Fellow at Rutgers Business School.